The Good and the Bad of Swift Programming Language

 Limited talent pool

 While the Swift community is growing fast, it is still significantly smaller as compared to any other open source language.
-According to the latest StackOverflow Developer Survey, only 6.5 percent of the 64,000 respondents use Swift.
-At the same time, Upwork.com, a global freelance marketplace, finds that the demand for Swift programmers is growing, which might result in a talent gap.
+According to the latest StackOverflow Developer Survey, only 5.1 percent of the 83,053 respondents use Swift.
+It means that if you decide to create your next project using Swift, you might struggle with finding developers that are experienced enough with it.

 Poor interoperability with third-party tools and IDEs

-Largely due to frequent updates and lacking backward compatibility, as mentioned above, it is often hard to find the right tools to help with the certain tasks.
+Largely due to frequent updates, as mentioned above, it is often hard to find the right tools to help with certain tasks.
 Moreover, the official Apple IDE, XCode, lags in terms of tooling and support for Swift.
 Developers often report issues with syntax highlighting, autocomplete, refactoring tools, and compilers.

 Lack of support for earlier iOS versions